PyBioProx/PyBioProx/paper/main.md

 ### Example 1 - Capacity of different PD measurements to determine colocalization

-To validate the capacity of this approach to detect changes in colocalization, we utilized Image Set 1 from the Colocalization Benchmark Source (CBS).
+The Colocalization Benchmark Source (CBS) is an online database of 2D computer-simulated images with pre-defined (ground truth) values of co-localization ranging from 0-90 To validate the capacity of this approach to detect changes in colocalization, we utilized Image Set 1 from the CBS.
 Images were processed using PyDist as described in the methods section.
-CBS is an online database of 2D computer-simulated images with pre-defined (ground truth) values of co-localization ranging from 0-90%.
 Example CBS images with ground-truth colocalization values of 10%, 50% and 90% are shown in **fig 2a**.
 In **fig 2b**, the PD<sub>mean</sub> for each fluorescent object in channel 1 relative to the fluorescence in channel 2 in the 10%, 50% and 90% images is plotted.
-1544, 1592 and 1588 objects were detected for the 10%, 50% and 90% images respectively.
+1544, 1592 and 1588 objects in channel 1 were detected for the 10%, 50% and 90%
+images respectively.
 Significantly different distributions of PD<sub>mean</sub> values for each image are observed.
 The PD<sub>mean</sub> values for the magenta objects in the 10% colocalization image have a wide distribution, with PD<sub>mean</sub> values that cluster between 5 and 10 pixels.
-Contrastingly, PD<sub>mean</sub> values for the magenta objects of the 50% and 90% (ground-truth) colocalization condition cluster nearer 0 pixels reflecting the higher degree of colocalization.
+Contrastingly, PD<sub>mean</sub> values for the magenta objects of the 50% and 90% (ground-truth) colocalization condition cluster progressively nearer to 0 pixels reflecting the higher degree of colocalization.

-In **figs 2c-f** , the average PD<sub>mean</sub>, PD<sub>median</sub>,
+In _Figs 2C-F_ , the mean PD<sub>mean</sub>, PD<sub>median</sub>,
-PD<sub>max</sub> and PD<sub>min</sub> (edge-edge) distance measurements of the objects in the red channel of CBS dataset 1 are plotted to visualize how they may result in different interpretations.
-As expected, the average PD<sub>mean/median/max</sub> values for each image decreases as ground truth
+PD<sub>max</sub> and edge-edge distance measurements of the objects in the red channel of CBS dataset 1 are plotted to visualize how they may result in different interpretations.
+As expected, the mean PD<sub>mean/median/max</sub> values for each image decreases as ground truth
 % colocalization increases.
-In **supp fig 1** the median PD<sub>mean/median/max</sub> values are plotted and also decrease with increasing ground truth colocalization.
 For both the 80% and 90% co-localization images, the median PD<sub>mean/median/max</sub> value is 0 pixels, thus not allowing for differentiation of these images.
-In **supp figs**, CBS data sets 2 and 3 are analysed.
+In _supp.
+Fig 1 & 2_, CBS data sets 2 and 3 are analysed.
 Similarly, the mean PD<sub>mean/median/max</sub> values consistantly decrease as ground truth % colocalization increases.
-Median PD<sub>mean/median/max</sub> values are less consistent in their ability to identify small differences in ground-truth % colocalization (e.g. 50%-60% in **supp fig**).

-By contrast, neither the average (**fig 2f**) or median (**supp fig1**) PD<sub>min</sub> (edge-edge) distances can reliably identify increasing colocalization.
-Average PD<sub>min</sub> (edge-edge) values do not decrease with increasing ground-truth
-% colocalization.
-The median PD<sub>min</sub> (edge-edge) distance for all ground-truth colocalization conditions is 0 pixel and thus is not capable of identifying differences in colocalization.
+This demonstrates that PD<sub>mean/median/max</sub>
+measurements are sufficient to identify ground-truth colocalization differences in a 2D computer-generated image dataset.
+By contrast, mean edge-edge values do not decrease with increasing ground-truth % colocalization (_Fig 2F_) distances cannot reliably identify changes in ground-truth colocalization.
+Similar results are seen by analysis of CBS datasets 2 & 3 (_Supp Fig 1d, Supp Fig 2D_).
+The poor performance of the edge-edge measurements presumably reflects the fact that only the closest pixel in a magenta object to green fluorescent signal is used in edge-edge measurements.
+As such, a poorly colocalizing object with a PD<sub>mean</sub> distance of 10 pixels could conceivably have an edge-edge distance of 0 pixels.
+As the CBS datasets represent crowded images, with large numbers of objects in close proximity to one-another, edge-edge distances are inappropriate and likely to give eroneous results.

 ![**Fig 2 Colocalization Benchmark Source**](paper/figures/Fig_2_coloc_benchmark_131019.png)
 ***Fig 2 - PD measurments identify known changes in colocalization** **(A)** Representative images of the CBS Data Set 1 with known ground-truth colocalization values.
 The red channel in the CBS Data Set 1 is displayed in magenta for better visualization.
-**(B)** PD<sub>mean</sub> values for each of the red/magenta objects in **(A)**.
+**(B)** PD<sub>mean</sub> values for each of the magenta objects in **(A)**.
-P-values were assessed using students t-test \*\*\*\*  = P<0.001. **(C-F)** The average PD<sub>mean/median/max</sub> & edge-edge measurements $`\pm`$ 95% CI for each object in the red channel of the CBS dataset 1.*
+P-values were assessed using students t-test \*\*\*\*  = P<0.001. **(C-F)** The average PD<sub>mean/median/max</sub> & edge-edge measurements $`\pm`$ 95% CI for objects the magenta channel of the CBS dataset 1.*

 ### Example 2 - Fluorescent 3D confocal microscopy & PyDist reveals escape of S. aureus from LAMP-1 positive vesicles at a 24h timepoint